MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .bash}

-You should an output called `.git`, `.git` is a directory where `git` stores the repository data.
-This is one way that we are in a git repository.
+You should see `.git` in the output. `.git` is a directory where `git` stores the repository data.
+This is one way to see that we are in a git repository.

 Next, type